idexus/Sharp.UI/doc/customcontentview.md

 # Custom Control Views

-In `Sharp.UI`, you can create custom control views, and all interface bindable properties and fluent helper methods for event handlers will be generated automatically.
+In `CodeMarkup.Maui`, you can create custom control views, and all interface bindable properties and fluent helper methods for event handlers will be generated automatically.

 ### Interface